Articles

 “You’re going to see a lot of momentum in that space here,” Garciga said.
 “We have a really tight group in the Army to really transform contracting and very quickly.”

-Learn more about IT contracting reform initiatives at the Potomac Officers Club’s 2025 Air and Space Summit on July 31!
-Discover ways to tailor your offerings to better serve the Pentagon in its quest to reform acquisition.
+Learn about defense IT research efforts at the Potomac Officers Club’s 2026 Defense R&D Summit on Jan.
+29!
+Discover ways to tailor your offerings to better serve the Pentagon in its critical IT research.
 Secure your seat today for this prestigious GovCon conference.

 Outcomes-Based Contracting